-This National Threatened Species Day we’re celebrating our five local Legacy Species.
+This National Threatened Species Day we’re celebrating a few key animals.
 Of all the species under threat, Taronga has chosen these Aussie battlers because they are umbrella species, meaning that conservation efforts to protect them will also benefit others.

 The predominant threat to Platypus on the mainland is habitat loss and degradation.
 Deteriorating water quality is also adversely affecting their habitat, particularly from household chemicals, pesticides and fertilisers that enter a waterway through storm run-off.

 Accidental drowning in nets and traps set for fish and crustaceans has the potential to impact Platypus populations, especially in small streams where populations may be critically small.

 Taronga supports platypus conservation in collaboration with the Australian Platypus Conservancy.